clarkfitzg/pems_fd/paper/paper.md

 explores clustering techniques based on distances between functions.

+We use this to build data driven models of the fundamental diagram as a function, and compute distances between them based on distances calculated with the inner product between functions.
+The fundamental diagrams group into those showing high and low flows.
+(TODO: how high?)

 We combined the Apache Hive database with the R programming language to efficiently process hundreds of billions of data points.

 Contributions of this paper:

 - Demonstrate scalable and efficient computational techniques
-- Cluster the PEMS sensor stations into naturally occuring groups with high and low flow
+- Discover the PEMS sensor stations cluster into naturally occuring groups with high and low flow